ShivaSwaroopPS/SandP-Global-Website/README.md

 # SandP-Global-Website
-A career Website for S&amp;P Global
+A career Website for SandP Global